mattlunzer/blackbelt-aks-hackfest/linux-container-workshop/hol_content/04_deploy_app_acs.md

-# Deploy the Superhero Ratings App to AKS
+# Deploy the Superhero Ratings App to ACS

 ## Review/Edit the YAML Config Files